Wednesday, July 1 – ONLINE

 France and Germany have repeatedly called for an EU industrial strategy to create “European Champions,” but they will need to overhaul current EU competition law to get their way.
 Global trade is also becoming more cut-throat by the day, raising big questions of what direction Europe will take, and what that means for industries and consumers.

 Many want to deepen the single market and build more regional heavyweights by improving their terms of finance, while others wonder how this will shape the future European worker’s skillset.
 Europe’s attempt itself in the world economy raises important questions about how the Continent plans to meet its climate ambitions, reap the rewards of digitalization while recovering from the COVID-19 pandemic.

-On the eve of the German presidency of the EU, POLITICO is hosting its first Competitive Europe Summit in Brussels.
-Bringing together high-level policymakers and business leaders, this event will be a unique opportunity to debate how to cement Europe’s place on the world stage.
+On the eve of the German presidency of the EU, POLITICO hosted its first Competitive Europe Summit virtually.
+Bringing together high-level policymakers and business leaders, this event was a unique opportunity to debate how to cement Europe’s place on the world stage.

 - What economic model should Europe adopt in the face of a changing global trade system?

 - How can Europe become a marketplace for investment?
 How can Europe foster a capital market that allow scaling up and foster more unicorns?
 Will SMEs survive COVID-19?

 - Sustainable competitiveness: Is Europe’s growth plan compatible with its climate ambitions?
 What talents does a competitive Europe need?